 Teams of faculty members grade the exam answers.
 Students are assigned an examination number.
 Thus, faculty members do not know whose answers they are reviewing.
 Students' answers are evaluated on the substantive content, logical and coherent style, and relevant use of class and other academic material.
 Students who receive a failing grade by the team of faculty graders may take the examination again, up to a maximum of three times.
 However, students will be required to prepare and wait until the next examination is offered.
 Following failure of the exam, faculty may require that a student retake a particular class, prepare a special written assignment, or other remedial tasks before the exam can be taken for the second time.
 After three consecutive failures, the student will be dismissed from the doctoral program.
 A failure to submit after accessing the exam will be counted as an exam fail.
-Please visit the DCRS Students Resources page: https://cahss.nova.edu/departments/crs/resources to view practice questions for the qualifying examination.
+Please visit the DCRS Students Resources page: Conflict Resolution Studies Student Resources | HCAS | NSU (nova.edu) to view practice questions for the qualifying examination.